CorwinMoyne/react-autocomplete/QUESTIONS.md

 </>
 ```

-TODO: when can a fragment break code?
+A fragment can be used inside a map and can take a key as an argument but only if you use React.Fragment.
+Sometimes the key can be accidentally missed if using <></>;

 ### 6. Give 3 examples of the HOC pattern.

-1. We can use a HOC to protect a component from unauthorized access
+1. We can use a HOC to protect a component from unauthorised access

 ```
 import React, { Component } from 'react';